4 Steps to Build an Exclusive One-of-a-Kind Wardrobe

 Nothing worth having (or experiencing) comes easy – building a unique wardrobe and waving goodbye to fast fashion requires certain changes in habits, in this case: shopping habits.
 This is where change-averse shoppers usually have a hard time and reply with one of the options above.
 But no pain, no gain, my fashionable squad…

-Scroll down for my 4 rules to having a unique closet that, sure, may not be as convenient as running into 1 of the 20 H&Ms around the corner – but serves as a cool unique shopping alternative.
+Scroll down for my 4 rules to having a unique closet that, sure, may not be as convenient as running into 1 of the 20 H&Ms around the corner – but comes with a cool unique shopping alternative.

 1. GO THRIFTING